kienerj/UniqueMoleculeHash/README.md

 # Unique Molecule Hash

 The intent of `unique_molecule_hash` is to create a unique hash for rdkit molecule instances that can be used to compare them if they match.
-This should ultimately include every valid rdkit molecule and all it's chemically relevant features including queries.
+The goal is to get a unique hash for every valid rdkit molecule and all it's chemically relevant features including queries to be able to easily compare any type of rdkit molecule even from "unclean" sources.

-Existing hashing mechanisms do not always fully suit these requirements.
+Existing hashing mechanisms do not always fully suit include all desired chemically relevant features.
 InChI does not capture enhanced stereo or dative bonds while RDKit RegistrationHash for example does not capture query features.
-On top of that the tautomer insensitive hash [may lose double bond stereo on molecules without tautomerism](https://github.com/rdkit/rdkit/discussions/6318).
+On top of that the tautomer insensitive RegistrationHash [may lose double bond stereo on molecules without tautomerism](https://github.com/rdkit/rdkit/discussions/6318).

 Unique Molecule Hashes goal is to solve this problem so one can compare molecules without having to think which is the right hash to choose.
 It should "just work".
 Of course this is highly opinionated what should be part of the hash and what not.
-Therefore the hash can also be configured with multiple options, making it "non-standard".
+Therefore, the hash can also be configured with multiple options, making it "non-standard".

 This is a work in progress.
 Use at own risk.
 Hashes may still change with every new version and there are known limitations.